Skip to main content

 States must 1) prepare the annual report, 2) make the annual report available to the general public, 3) publish and distribute summaries of the annual report, and 4) submit the annual report to EPA.

-OHA-Drinking Water Services' summary of the 2023 Oregon ACR is shown in the table below.
+The Oregon Health Authority (OHA) Drinking Water Services 2025 Oregon ACR is shown in the table below.

-Oregon has approximately 2,500 public water systems statewide that are subject to the federal safe drinking water requirements.
+Oregon has approximately 2,530 public water systems statewide that are subject to the federal safe drinking water requirements.
 These include cities, water districts, manufactured housing communities, schools, parks, and campgrounds.
-The 55 largest municipal water systems serve 80% of the population, yet 85% of the total number of water systems serve fewer than 500 people each.
-Federal regulations address 91 different drinking water contaminants.
+The 55 largest municipal water systems serve approximately 80% of the population, yet 86% of the total number of water systems serve fewer than 500 people each.
+Federal regulations address over 90 different drinking water contaminants.
 For most regulated contaminants, there is a Maximum Contaminant Level (MCL) established by EPA for that contaminant and an associated monitoring requirement.

-The 2023 Oregon ACR summary table shown below presents violation data for key contaminant groups that have MCLs.
-"Water Quality Violation" means that the drinking water at a water system exceeded the MCL or the water system did not properly treat the water (Treatment Technique) for a specific monitoring period.
-"Monitoring violation" means that sample results were not received at all or not received on time from a water supplier as required for a specific monitoring period.
+The 2025 Oregon ACR summary table shown below presents violation data for key contaminant groups that have MCLs.
+"Water Quality Violation" means that the drinking water at a water system exceeded the MCL or did not properly treat the water (Treatment Technique) for a specific monitoring period.
+"Monitoring Violation" means that sample results were not received at all or not received on time from a water supplier as required for a specific monitoring period.
 For each type of violation, the total number of individual violations is listed, along with the total number of water systems that committed those violations.
-For detailed and current information on the drinking water quality at specific public water systems, see Drinking Water Data Online.
+For detailed and current information on the drinking water quality at specific public water systems, visit Drinking Water Data Online.

 Most Oregon public water systems test their drinking water as required, submit the results on time, and demonstrate that their drinking water meets the MCLs.
 We continue to work with all water suppliers to ensure that drinking water quality problems are identified and corrected to protect people's health.